NishDoitAll/Bot_for_OnlineClasses_onTEAMS/README.md

 # Microsoft Teams Online Class Attender

-This bot attends the online classes (or meetings) held on Microsoft teams, according to the given timetable.
+This bot attends the online classes according to the given timetable.

 ## Configure

-There are few things you need to configure before running this bot.

  - Open Microsoft teams on your browser, login to your account, change the dashboard view to list view .
  - (https://i.imgur.com/SSDo8c6.png)